Shimizu-Technology/shimizu-order-suite/docs/paypal_integration.md

 - HTTPS is required for all PayPal API communications
 - PCI compliance is handled by PayPal, as card details never touch your server
 - Error messages are sanitized to avoid exposing sensitive information
+- Webhook signatures are verified to ensure the webhook events are coming from PayPal

 ## Debugging